-When the CO alarm loses AC power: If you have two good AA batteries installed, the alarm will automatically switch to the battery backup mode and the green LED will flash approximately every 60 seconds.
-The unit will continue to operate normally and detect CO.
+When the CO alarm loses power: If you have a good 9V battery installed, the alarm will automatically switch to the battery backup mode and the green LED will flash approximately every 10 seconds.
+The unit will continue to operate normally and detect CO for at least 20 hours.